Netanyahu says he'll push ahead with Gaza City takeover and renewed ceasefire talks

 Many Israelis fear it could also doom the remaining 20 or so living hostages taken by Hamas-led militants in the Oct.
 7, 2023 attack that ignited the war.

+It appeared to mark Israel's first public response to the latest ceasefire proposal drawn up by Egypt and Qatar, which Egyptian and Hamas officials say is almost identical to an earlier one that Israel accepted before the talks stalled last month.

+The proposal would include the release of some of the hostages in exchange for Palestinians imprisoned by Israel, a pullback of Israeli forces and negotiations over a more lasting ceasefire.

-Israeli troops have already begun more limited operations in the city's Zeitoun neighborhood and the built-up Jabaliya refugee camp, areas where they have carried out several previous major operations over the course of the war, only to see militants later regroup.
+Israeli troops have meanwhile already begun more limited operations in Gaza City's Zeitoun neighborhood and the built-up Jabaliya refugee camp, areas where they have carried out several previous large-scale raids over the course of the war, only to see militants later regroup.

 The military says it plans to operate in areas where ground troops have not yet entered and where it says Hamas still has military and governing capabilities.